What is FUE hair transplant?

 Although the modification might seem trivial at first, it generates a downstream of perks and maximizes its application.
 Given the precision and speed of Sapphire FUE, this procedure is the most ideal for both people with advanced hair loss and those with small areas of hair loss.

 DHI Choi implements the use of a pen-like needle that merges the incision phase and implantation into one step.
 After extraction, the follicular units are loaded into the pen.
 Following this, the pen will be used to open channels and once the pen is in, the grafts are loaded.

 This technique is time efficient.
 However, since the grafts are fragile and susceptible to damage, the process of loading them into the pen exposes them to extra action.
 In other words, DHI, although shortens the period, increases the risk of a failed hair transplantation by jeopardizing the viability of your follicular units.

 FUE hair transplant have revolutionized the hair transplant industry with their successful results.
-The medical field is not one that stops progressing, for that reason FUE hair transplant have been modified on to produce two well known variants: The sapphire FUE and DHI choi FUE.
-Sapphire FUE allows for sharper blade ends that can create incision on the recipient site without causing damage to the neighbor tissue.
-More over, giving its sharp end the precision is higher and the rate of channel openings per session duplicate.
+The medical field is not one that stops progressing, for that reason, FUE hair transplant has been modified on to produce two well-known variants: The sapphire FUE and DHI Choi FUE.
+Sapphire FUE allows for sharper blade ends that can create incisions on the recipient site without causing damage to the neighbouring tissue.
+Moreover, giving its sharp end the precision is higher and the rate of channel openings per session duplicate.

-In DHI choi the last two steps which are the incision making and implantation steps are merged into one.
-Although this is time efficient it unfortunately exposes the delicate follicular units to risk of damage with the exccess action.
+In DHI Choi the last two steps which are the incision making and implantation steps are merged into one.
+Although this is time efficient it, unfortunately, exposes the delicate follicular units to the risk of damage with the excess action.